North Macedonia, Macedonia until February 2019, officially the Republic of North Macedonia.

 Unitary parliamentary republic.

-The continentality of the climate is due to the fact that the country has no outlet to the sea, and in addition, it is separated from the Adriatic and the Aegean Sea by mountain ranges.
+The country's climate is continental due to the fact that it has no sea outlet and is isolated from the Adriatic and Aegean Seas by mountain ranges.

-The major cities are located at an altitude higher than sea level, often in valleys, which enhance the cold in winter as well as the summer heat.
-The Balkan Peninsula is exposed to cold waves from the north or east, and Macedonia is no exception.
+The largest cities are located at higher altitudes than sea level, frequently in valleys, which exacerbates both the winter cold and the summer heat.
+Like the rest of the Balkan Peninsula, Macedonia is vulnerable to cold surges from the north or east.

 Sunshine is frequent, and the rains are relatively rare, occurring in the form of thunderstorms in the afternoon.